 In winter, the trails are groomed for snowmobilers, and visitors may also snowshoe, cross-country ski, ice skate or ice fish when conditions permit, call for details.

-Shaver Pond Nature Center is not regularly open to the public, but occasionally hosts nature programs and quarterly meetings for the Friends of Grafton Lakes State Park.
+The Shaver Pond Nature Center occasionally hosts nature programs and quarterly meetings for the Friends of Grafton Lakes State Park.
 It is located at: 194 Shaver Pond Rd.
 Grafton NY 12082